mark-akturatech/archon-c64/README.md

 - Jc64Dis is also impressive.
 It has some bugs and memory leaks and sometimes corrupts the project (gotta save often), but it is also feature packed and perfect for disassembling C64 code.
 It isn't as populat as Infiltrator or Ghidra etc, but I highly recommend it.
 - I use VSCode for many projects (including my daytime job).
 It is an awesome IDE and I truely recommend it to anyone independant of the language used.

-## Reverse Engineering Entry Point
+## Entry Point

 Archon initially launches via a basic program with a sys command.
 The initial code just decrypts the code and moves stuff around.
 We will therefore not reverse engineer this part of the application.

 Below is a breif synopsis of what is going on here: